oneway1225/US-Medical-Insurance-Data-Analysis/README.md

 Hi, my name is Chang-Joon and I am a data scientist in training.

-This a simple personal project designed to demonstrate my Python and Pandas knowledge and skills.
+This is a simple personal project designed to demonstrate my Python and Pandas knowledge and skills.
 Both versions perform data analysis using the US medical insurance cost dataset from Kaggle.

 Version 2 only uses Python classes and custom functions without importing NumPy or Pandas modules, and only performs simple statistical analyses.